shrideio/shoebox/README.md

     - Storage: 30 GB
     - Network: 1 IPv4 address

+> INFO: The setup with minor adjustments applied to the scripts should work on any other popular Linux distributive.
+However, it was tested and staged on CentOS 7.0, that is why it is mentioned as a  requirement.

 There are three options to choose from.

 > IMPORTANT: None of the vendors listed below has a sponsorship or advertisement agreement with the authors, likewise the authors are not responsible or liable for any damage or inconvenience caused by actions or inactions of the vendors.

 - Rent a Linux VPS.

     There are a few affordable options in a price range of $7 to $15 USD per month.
-The vendors listed below offer solutions matching or comparable to the desirable system requirements and price range.
+The vendors listed below offer solutions matching or comparable to the desired system requirements and price range.

     - [VPSDime](https://vpsdime.com/)
     - [OVHCloud](https://www.ovh.com/)